veracode/Veracode-Community-Projects/README.md

 * [Bamboo](https://gitlab.com/buzzcode/Bamboo-Veracode) ([Buzzcode](https://gitlab.com/buzzcode/)) - full featured Bamboo plugin including configuration UI, wait for scan to complete, and "break the build" functionality

-* [Bamboo/Jira](https://github.com/buildcom/VeracodeAtlassianPlugin) ([Buildcom](https://github.com/buildcom/)) - provides a pair of simple plugins for upload and results handling from within Bamboo, and a lightweight script to create Jira issues
+* [Bamboo/Jira](https://github.com/buildcom/VeracodeAtlassianPlugin) ([Buildcom](https://github.com/buildcom/)) - provides a pair of simple plugins for upload and results handling from within Bamboo, and a lightweight script to create Jira issues (archived project)

 * [CircleCI](https://github.com/unregistered436/veracode-integrations/tree/master/shell-script) ([Unregistered436](https://github.com/unregistered436)) - Veracode Upload and Scan Shell Script, originally written for CircleCI but can be used for any build system that can run a shell script in bash.